pathoplexus/pathoplexus/DEPLOYMENT_PROCEDURE.md

 ## To develop new versions of Pathoplexus

 Work in a development branch.
-You can choose what version of Loculus to target by adjusting the `loculusVersion` in  `pathoplexus_app/values.yaml`.
-Use a Loculus commit SHA.
+You can choose what version of Loculus to target by adjusting the `loculusVersion` in  `pathoplexus_app/values.yaml` (use a Loculus commit SHA).
+Adding the `preview` label will create a preview.

-## Merging to main

-Open a PR to merge into main.
-The current main is visible at http://preview-main.pathoplexus.org.
+## To simply bump the version of Loculus used in Pathoplexus `main`
+We have a GitHub workflow for this.
+Go to the "Actions" tab -> Open the "Create PR to bump main pathoplexus.." action -> Open the "Run workflow" dropdown -> Click on the "Run workflow" button.
+This will create a PR, which someone else will need to approve.
+The PR will contain a changelist for Loculus, which you should carefully review for breaking changes.

-## Staging a new version
+## Staging the latest main

-Once you have new release candidate you can point the staging server at it by changing the head_sha in the `staging` folder in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy .
+Once you have new release candidate on main, you can point the staging server at it by changing the `head_sha` value in at https://github.com/pathoplexus/loculus_deployments/blob/main/deploy/staging/config.json .

+The easiest way to do this is with the GitHub action "Create PR to bump staging to latest" in the `loculus_deployments` repository: https://github.com/pathoplexus/loculus_deployments/actions

-The changes will be reflected at http://demo.pathoplexus.org .
+A little after the PR is merged, changes will be reflected at http://demo.pathoplexus.org .
 You should also check the health of the application in ArgoCD.

-## Deploying a new version to production
+## Promoting a new version from staging to production

-Once you have new release candidate you can point the staging server at it by changing the head_sha in the `production` folder in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy .
+Once you have new release candidate you can point the production server at it by changing the `head_sha` value in the `production` folder in https://github.com/pathoplexus/loculus_deployments/blob/main/deploy/production/config.json .

+The appropriate way to do this is with the GitHub action "Create PR to Promote Staging to Production" in the `loculus_deployments` repository which will copy the SHA from staging to production, creating a PR: https://github.com/pathoplexus/loculus_deployments/actions

-The changes will be reflected at http://production.pathoplexus.org .
+After merging, the changes will be reflected at http://production.pathoplexus.org .
 You should check ArgoCD to monitor the health of the application.

 # What determines the configuration of an instance?